nurupo/ProjectTox-Qt-GUI/README.md

 You should get an executable called Tox-Qt-GUI.
 You can run it by typing _./TOX-Qt-GUI_ in the terminal.

+(Note: you may also need to install NaCl encryption library for [ProjectTox Core](https://github.com/irungentoo/ProjectTox-Core).)

 ### OS X

 Installation should be similar to other Unix systems, but it is not tested yet.